+With the increasing educational demands and decreasing recess or free play times, young students are not able to move about freely during the school day as much as they should.
 The CDC recommends that children and adolescents ages 6 to 17 years do 60 minutes or more of moderate-to-vigorous physical activity daily.
-However, less than one-quarter (24%) of children 6 to 17 years of age participate in 60 minutes of physical activity every day
+However, less than one-quarter (24%) of children 6 to 17 years of age participate in 60 minutes of physical activity every day.
+Virtual learners may be required to sit in front of a screen for long periods of time without a break.

-I wanted to create a way for students to get up and moving while learning so I created activities that require students to show their answers to questions by doing movements instead of just saying or inputting their responses.
+Since our young learners just are not wired for this type of environment, I wanted to create a way for them to get up and move while learning.
+Because our school requires activities to be linked to standards, I created activities that require students to show their answers to questions by doing movements instead of just saying or inputting their responses.
+This way, they are using purposeful movements to help them learn and practice standards.
+Using purposeful movements during a lesson enhances students’ comprehension and retention and makes learning more fun!

-They can also do the movements while virtual learning.
-I love that it gives them a much needed break from sitting!
+They can also be used while virtual learning.
+I love that it gives students a much needed break from sitting!

 Explain to students that instead of saying their answers, they are going to show their answers by doing specific movements.

-Introduce the movements to students by showing the movement pictures on your whiteboard or share your screen during a Zoom Meeting.
+Introduce the movements to students by showing the movement picture slides on your whiteboard, smartboard, projector, or share your screen during a Zoom Meeting.
 Have students practice each movement.

 Show students the questions on your smartboard or by sharing your screen in a Zoom Meeting.
 Read the question and point to the answer choices for each movement.